mph-/lcapy/doc/networks.rst

 - `parallel()` connect one-port components in parallel.
 This is similar to `Par()` but is robust to `None` components and single components in parallel.

 - `ladder()` connect one-port components as a one-port ladder network.
 This is an alternating sequence of series and parallel connections.
-For example,
+For example:

    >>> ladder(R(1), C(2), R(3))
    R(1) + (C(1) | R(3))